Does Kay Jewelers sell Fake Diamonds?

 Kay Jewelers – Take Your Money Elsewhere

-Kay Jewelers are fine for those browsing around the shopping mall looking for a gimmicky mother’s day gift, or a sweet pendant to buy for an anniversary.
-When it comes to a bigger purchase such as a diamond engagement ring, you need to be assured that the product you buy is a great quality item, and unfortunately, you will not receive this assurance from Kay Jewelers.
+Kay Jewelers is a good option for those browsing around the shopping mall and looking for a gimmicky Mother’s Day gift or a sweet pendant for an anniversary.
+When it comes to a more significant purchase, such as a diamond engagement ring, you need to be confident that the product you buy is a great quality item.
+Unfortunately, you will not receive this assurance from Kay Jewelers.

-Take your business, and your budget, elsewhere, and instead make a purchase from James Allen or Blue Nile, where your money will be well spent and you will receive the engagement ring of your dreams.
+Take your business and budget to James Allen or Blue Nile, where your money will be well spent, and you will receive the engagement ring of your dreams.